13 Clustering for Insight: Segmenting Data Without Labels

 13.4.1 Overview of the Dataset

-What do breakfast cereals reveal about nutritional marketing and consumer preferences?
-The cereal dataset offers a compact but information-rich glimpse into the world of packaged food products.
-It includes 77 breakfast cereals from major brands, described by 16 variables capturing nutritional content, product characteristics, and shelf placement.
-The dataset is included in the liver package and can be loaded with:
+What do breakfast cereals reveal about nutritional positioning and consumer targeting?
+The cereal dataset provides a compact yet information-rich snapshot of packaged food products.
+It contains data on 77 breakfast cereals from major manufacturers, described by 16 variables capturing nutritional composition, product characteristics, and shelf placement.
+The dataset is included in the liver package and can be loaded as follows:

 library(liver)